drdrang/mechanics/src/index.md

 ## Navigating the site ##

 At the moment, navigation is pretty rudimentary.
 The chapter links in the sidebar to the right will take you to pages with links to the individual problems associated with each chapter.
+At the bottom of each problem page are links to the previous and subsequent problems.

-You can also enter a problem's URL directly:
+If you want to jump right to a specific problem, you can also enter its URL directly:

 `http://www.leancrew.com/mechanics/problem123.html`

 The problem numbers are always given in three-digit form, with leading zeros if necessary (e.g., the first problem is 'problem001.html').
-I'll probably add Next and Previous links to the pages soon.

 This is a work in progress, so many of the solutions haven't been written yet.
 If you try to open an unwritten solution, you'll get a Not Found error in your browser.